antiochtheatre/antiochtheatre.github.io/index.md

 ----

-## We need your help!
-Support the theater and become a permanent part of its future.
+## Support the theater and become a permanent part of its future.

-Help us turn this renovation into a reality&mdash;please **<a href="https://www.kickstarter.com/projects/608543555/save-the-antioch-theatre">back our project on Kickstarter</a>**!

 <figure class="column-image right">
   ![Stars]({{ site.url }}/assets/images/stars.jpg)